alexziskind1/workshop/docs/chapters/chapter3.md

-## Lesson 1 - UI
+## User Interface

 In this lesson we are going to familiarize ourselves with some of the most commonly used UI components in NativeScript.

 For this exercise we will use the contents of the `app/profile` folder, which already contains some pieces of the app that we need.

-If you are using `Playground` then you should head to: [https://play.nativescript.org/?template=nsday-profile`](https://play.nativescript.org/?template=nsday-profile)

-If you open `profile.component.ts` you will notice that our component has an attribute `profile` with some populated values.
+If you open `profile.component.ts` you will notice that our component has an property `profile` with some populated values.
 In the next few steps we will create a screen that will allow us to display and edit these values.

 Here are some examples of UI components: